 That means that for every $1 in revenue the company had $0.89 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is a great gross margin, that allows companies like Asana to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
 It is good to see that the gross margin is staying stable which indicates that Asana is doing a good job controlling costs and is not under pressure from competition to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Asana burned through $42.2 million in Q2, increasing the cash burn by 356% year on year.
+Asana burned through $48.5 million in Q3, increasing the cash burn by 64.4% year on year.

 Is Now The Time?

-When considering Asana, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Asana is a solid business.
+Asana may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+Although we have other favorites, we understand the arguments that Asana is not a bad business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its growth is coming at a cost of significant cash burn, the good news is its impressive gross margins are indicative of excellent business economics, and its customers are increasing their spending quite quickly, suggesting that they love the product.
+And while its growth is coming at a cost of significant cash burn, the good news is its impressive gross margins are indicative of excellent business economics.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.